cedx/enum.js/docs/index.md

 # Enums for JS

 ## Yet another implementation of enumerated types
-This implementation provides a factory function that takes an object literal representing an enumerated type, and augments it with helper methods to ease working with its values.
+This implementation provides a factory function that takes a [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) object literal representing an enumerated type, and augments it with helper methods to ease working with its values.

 ## Quick start
 Install the latest version of **Enums for JS** with [npm](https://www.npmjs.com) package manager: